-The total OPEB liability in the July 1, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified, to be in accordance with GASB Statement #74 and #75:
+The total OPEB liability in the July 1, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified, to be in accordance with GASB Statement #74 and #75:

-Valuation date July 1, 2018 Actuarial cost method Entry age normal as a level percentage of payroll.
-Discount rate 2.44%.
-Healthcare cost trend rate 7.00% in year 1 trend with a 0.25% grading each year until 2029 where the ultimate trend is 4.50%.
-COVID-19 pandemic No speicial adjustments or considerations were made to valuation results due to the COVID-19 pandemic.
-The impact of COVID-19 will be reviewed in future years including the potential impact on selected assumptions (e.g., mortality, morbidity, etc.).
+Valuation date July 1, 2022 Actuarial cost method Entry age normal as a level percentage of payroll.
+Discount rate 4.00%, previously 2.09%.
+Healthcare cost trend rate 7.00% in year 1 trend with a 0.25% grading each year until 2032 where the ultimate trend is 4.50%.